Bachelor of Arts

 Explore the Science of Human Relationships

 The Bachelor of Arts in Sociology engages you in the study of social groups, social structure, and social change.
 Sociology addresses the origins of and solutions to many of the most challenging social problems of our time.
-These include the birth of new social and political movements tied to race, class, religion, gender, and sexuality; demographic changes that are transforming the human landscape in the US and abroad; contemporary public health issues related to the pandemic and social inequality; and technological innovations in the digital age that are changing our lives.
+These include the birth of new social and political movements tied to race, class, religion, gender, and sexuality; demographic changes in the US and abroad; contemporary public health issues; and technological innovations in the digital age.
 Sociologists study these and other topics so as to affect positive social change in their communities at the local, national, or global level.